 High School Equivalency Program (HEP)

-If you are a migrant or seasonal farmworker, you can earn your GED through Chemeketa Community College
+If you are a migrant or seasonal farmworker, you can earn your GED through Chemeketa.

 - Tutoring services

-To be eligible for the high School equivalency program you must -
+To be eligible for the HEP you must –

 - Be at least 16 years of age or older

 - Not have earned a high school diploma in the United States

 - Have worked at least 75 days within the last two years in agriculture as a migrant or seasonal farm worker.
 This includes any activity directly related to the production of –